SystemFw/blog/content/staging/paxos-failures.md

 - There are rules about proposal numbers, what's the point of that?
 - The writer in some cases proposes a value that's not the one the client sent.
 Why?
-- In the same rule, there's mention of _multiple_ such values.
+- In those cases, there's mention of _multiple_ such values.
 Why are there multiple values if the register is write-once?

 And yet, believe it or not, this algorithm is the simplest thing that